 Can you keep a secret?
 (We hope not!)

-Mark your calendar for March 15, 2014, because that’s when you can read our next book, The 24/7 Relationship: How to Live, Work, or Travel Together (Without Killing Each Other).
+Mark your calendar for April 23, 2014 because that’s when you can read our next book, Married with Luggage: From the Brink of Divorce to the Ends of the Earth.
 It is filled with juicy, funny, and edge-of-your-seat stories from this 24/7 life we lead, and it highlights all the best (and worst) of what we’ve learned from all this togetherness about getting along and achieving big dreams.

 But until then, you might be interested in how we created this life in the first place.
 So let’s run through it, shall we?